chandanhpcic/docs/source/manual/how-tos/ipsec-rw-srv-eapradius.rst

  **Shared Secret**            s3cureP4ssW0rd   *Choose a secure password*
 ============================ ================ ====================================

-When you do not have an own Radius instance just use the OPNsense plugin and follow this guide:
+When you do not have an own Radius instance just use the Reticen8 plugin and follow this guide:
 :doc:`freeradius`

 -----------------------